A Priceless Gift

 Your pet’s donation card will be kept with them until they are collected by Improve International.
 Your vet will arrange for your pet’s body to be collected to enter the programme.

 What information will be on the donation card?

-The donation card will have the practice name, your surname, your pet’s name, breed and identichip number and whether you have selected a charitable donation, or individual cremation.
-Any relevant medical or surgical history will also be recorded on the card by your vet.
+The donation card will have the practice name, your surname, your pet’s name, breed and microchip number and whether you have selected a charitable donation, or individual cremation.

 No other personal identifying information will be included.

 We will store any personal information following GDPR guidelines and not share your personal information with anyone.

 Your pet’s name will be shared with the delegates unless you specify that you do not wish for that to happen.
 We will keep your details for no more 5 years from the date of euthanasia.